How to Install KDE Plasma on Linux Mint 22 and 21

 Check for Existing KDE Plasma Packages

-Before proceeding, verify that KDE meta packages are not already installed on your system:
+Before proceeding, verify that the KDE meta packages are not already installed on your system.
+This exact package check avoids matching unrelated KDE libraries that another application may already use.

 If the command returns any results showing installed packages, Plasma is already on your system and you can skip to the SDDM configuration section.
 An empty output means no KDE meta packages are installed.